We Are On Tour So WhatsApp ONLY: +61.402.222217 | Gday@AustralianCricketTours.com

 We want you to feel and be as safe as you are in your own home, but let's not pretend you are at home.
 We're going to South Africa where the expression 'safety in numbers' is a great reason to tour with us!

+Thankfully, in all of our years travelling South Africa, no one has ever needed police or Australian consular assistance.
 As family friendly and tourist oriented as this amazing country is, it does not make any of us immune to incident.

 If you feel 'ill at ease' for any reason about visiting South Africa, we have been coming here safely since 1997 and use our experience to ensure you have a relaxing and incident-free time.